A Guide to Commercial Property

 With increases in Stamp Duty Land Tax for buyers who own more than one residential property, loss of tax relief and more stringent mortgage requirements, more and more investors are turning to commercial property to diversify their investment portfolio.

-Other issues to consider are the security of tenure provisions of the Landlord and Tenant Act 1954 which may mean it is expensive and difficult or even impossible to evict a tenant should you seek to regain possession of the premises at the end of the term of the lease.
+- Another issue to consider is the security of tenure provisions of the Landlord and Tenant Act 1954 which may mean it is expensive, difficult or even impossible to evict a tenant should you seek to regain possession of the premises at the end of the term of the lease.

-The complex nature of Commercial Property and the issues arising makes it imperative for you to take professional advice from agents and qualified lawyers to ensure your investment is properly protected.
+- Commercial property leasing can be complex, we recommend you seek professional advice from property agents and specialist commercial property lawyers to ensure your investment is properly protected.

-Whatever your commercial property needs, Boyce Hatton LLP offers a bespoke service to suit you and your property, which will seamlessly guide you through the legal minefield as quickly and efficiently as possible leaving you free to sit back and enjoy your income.
+Our specialist commercial property service can be tailored to suit you and your property, we’ll guide you through the legal processes as quickly and efficiently as possible leaving you free to sit back and enjoy your income*.

 If you have any questions on need legal advice on leasing commercial property, email Cheryl Baxter, head of our commercial property team or call her on 01803 403403.
 Alternatively, complete a contact form and we will call you back.

 *Any investments carry risk and you should seek independent financial advice before proceeding.
 We do not offer investment advice